julianeon/cronos/README.md

 It can be viewed live if you locally run [cronos-graph](https://github.com/julianeon/cronos-graph/tree/main), a Node.js Express app which hits this subgraph.
 To see the query output, view the homepage.

-# Details
+## Endpoints

-These details were taken from Subgraph Studio, from my Cronos subgraph.
+This information was taken from Subgraph Studio, from my Cronos subgraph.
 You must supply your own API key.

 ## Production Query URL (Arbitrum One)